turkyden/handsome-elements/README.md

 ## Reffence

-[[1] csslayout](https://github.com/phuoc-ng/csslayout) A collection of popular layouts and patterns made with CSS.
+[[1] csslayout - A collection of popular layouts and patterns made with CSS.](https://github.com/phuoc-ng/csslayout)